AXD Institute - Agentic Experience Design: the new design discipline for agentic AI, founded in the UK by Tony Wood

 A New Design Discipline · Est. September 2024 · United Kingdom

-Agentic Experience Design
+Agentic Experience Design for the Age of Autonomous AI

 Defining the Discipline

 AXD is not UX for AI.
 It is not conversational UX, not prompt engineering, and not AI ethics.
 It is a parallel discipline that addresses the design challenges created by agentic AI - systems that anticipate, orchestrate, and operate in the world while the human is absent.
-From machine customers that transact on your behalf to autonomous agents that manage complex workflows, AXD provides the design frameworks for this new reality.
+From machine customers that transact on your behalf to autonomous agents that manage complex workflows, Agentic Experience Design or AXD provides the design frameworks for this new reality.

 The Founding Claim